pwrzosek/tJMagnonHolon/docs/src/guide.md

 include("./scripts/my_script.jl")
 ```

-### Basic structure
+---

-Let us now discuss the features of the [tJMagnonHolon](@ref).
+Let us now learn about the features of the [tJMagnonHolon](@ref).

+!!! tip
-Open `example_script.jl` on a side and compare how the features we are going to discuss are put together in a single script.
+    Open `example_script.jl` on a side and compare how the discussed features are put together into a single script.

-!!! tip "[optional] Basic structure"
+!!! note "[optional] Basic structure"
     It is convenient to define output type for results we want to collect.
 Let us call it `Data`.
     ```Julia
     Data = OrderedDict{String, Union{Int64, Float64, Array{Float64}, Array{ComplexF64}}}
     ```
-    You can write your script in the main scope of Julia but wrapping your script in a function (or few functions) helps in organizing and reusing the code.
+    You can write your script in the main scope of Julia but wrapping it in a function (or few functions) helps in organizing and reusing the code.
     ```Julia
-    function calculate()::Data
+    function script()::Data
         ...
     end
     ```
-    Above defined function `calculate()` is supposed to return output of type `Data`.
+    Above defined function `script()` is supposed to return output of type `Data`.
-    You can also add some arguments to function `calculate()` or use different function name.
+    You can also add some arguments to function `script()` or use different function name.

 ### System definition